 The State Authorization Reciprocity Agreement is a voluntary agreement among it's member states and U.S. territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
 Mid-America Christian University was approved by the State Regents at their October 22nd, 2015 meeting.

 Office of Educational Quality and Accountability (OEQA)

 The School of Teacher Eduation is accredited by the Office of Educational Quality and Accountability.
-Working with the National Council for Accreditation of Teacher Education, the Oklahoma State Regents for Higher Education and representatives from teacher education programs has developed an exemplary system for the approval and accreditation of educator preparation institutions and programs.
+Working with the Council for the Accreditation of Educator Preparation, the Oklahoma State Regents for Higher Education and representatives from teacher education programs has developed an exemplary system for the approval and accreditation of educator preparation institutions and programs.
 This approach emphasizes performance-based criteria and assessments, focusing on what candidates can do in the classroom.